Office of Research and Engagement

-All full-time tenured and tenure-track faculty at the rank of assistant professor or above, excluding those in engineering and the natural sciences, are eligible to apply for a course release in either the fall or spring semester of following academic-year.
+All full-time tenured and tenure-track faculty at the rank of assistant professor or above, excluding those in engineering and the natural sciences, are eligible to apply for a course release in either the fall 2020 or spring 2021 semesters.
 Up to six grants of up to $6,000 each are approved for each year and will be made to the applicant’s department or equivalent academic unit.
-Successful applicants will receive the editorial and administrative services of the Faculty Development Team in the Office of Research and Engagement in submitting their applications for external fellowships and grants.

-Please note: The Chancellor’s grants may not be used to satisfy the faculty leave requirements of the UT Humanities Center fellowship.
+The course release awarded under the Chancellor’s Grant for Faculty Research may be used to satisfy the faculty leave requirements of the UT Humanities Center Fellowship.

 How to Apply

 Applications must include all of the following components.
-The first four items must be submitted as a single pdf file.
 Applications that do not conform to these instructions will be returned without reading.